seibert-media/automatix/README.md

  format function.
 Therefore, use curly brackets to refer to variables, systems, secrets and constants.

-Constants are available via const_KEY, where KEY is the key of your constants in your **CONFIGURATION** file.
+Constants are available via CONST.KEY, where KEY is the key of your constants in your **CONFIGURATION** file.
 There you can define some widely used constants.